yespiggy/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-**Use case: Search for startup investments by industry & funding stage**
+**Use case: Search for startup investments by names**

 **MSS**

-1. User requests to search for startup investments by either industry and funding stage.
+1. User requests to search for startup investments by names.
-2. CapitalConnect dashboard prompts the user to input the industry and funding stage.
+2. CapitalConnect dashboard prompts the user to input the names of the startup.
-3. User provides the industry and funding stage.
+3. User provides the names of the startup.
 4. CapitalConnect verifies the input for validity.
-5. CapitalConnect searches for startup investments matching the specified industry and funding stage in the user's portfolio.
+5. CapitalConnect searches for startup investments matching the specified names in the user's portfolio.
 6. CapitalConnect displays the startup investments matching the search criteria.

     Use case ends.